UpThemes/freefolio/README.txt

 Freefolio adds portfolio functionality to your WordPress website that works with any theme.
 It adds the following items:

-* Adds a portfolio post type (compatible with the Jetpack Portfolio post type)
+* Portfolio post type (compatible with the Jetpack Portfolio post type)
-* Adds a Project Type taxonomy (works like categories)
+* Project Type taxonomy (works like categories)
-* Adds a Project Tag taxonomy (works like tags)
+* Project Tag taxonomy (works like tags)
+* [portfolio] shortcode to display customized grid of portfolio items
 * Imports your Dribbble shots to WordPress

 = Coming Soon =